-For the financial year ended December 31, 2017, individual performance was assessed based on each NEO's contribution to the advancement and execution of the Turnaround Plan, which is management's core focus at the present time.
+For the financial year ended December 31, 2018, individual performance was assessed based on each NEO's contribution to the advancement and execution of the Turnaround Plan, which is management's core focus at the present time.

-In 2017, the Bombardier leadership team delivered high quality financial results that exceeded our performance targets and significantly advanced our Turnaround Plan.
-We completed 2017 with our operational and structural transformation in full motion across all our business segments.
-The table below summarizes the individual achievements of each NEO which were considered by the Board of Directors and HRCC in their discretionary assessment of individual performance in 2017:
+In 2018, the Bombardier leadership team delivered solid financial results that significantly advanced our Turnaround Plan.
+We completed 2018 with our operational and structural transformation in full motion across all our business segments.
+The table below summarizes the individual achievements of each NEO considered by the Board of Directors and HRCC in their discretionary assessment of individual performance in 2018: